AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. [Access Package Manager.](#accessing)

-1. Open the package details of the package you wish to delete from the package list by clicking on the package name.
+1. Open the package details of the package you wish to delete from the package list by clicking the package name.

 1. AEM asks for confirmation that you want to delete the package.
 Click **OK** to confirm the deletion.